Please select the category in which you are interested from the list below:

 • United Arab Emirates

 • United Kingdom

-For visitors who hold a nationality other than those listed in the 45 nationalities above, if your nationality is listed below, it will be possible to purchase a 30-day (extendable) visa-on-arrival for entry into Indonesia.
+For visitors who hold a nationality other than those listed in the 90 nationalities above, notably nationals of Australia and Brazil, it will be possible to purchase a 30-day (extendable) visa-on-arrival for entry into Indonesia.
 This visa will be issued upon arrival and will cost USD 35, and may be extended for an additional 30 days once in Indonesia.

-Nationals of countries not listed should contact the Indonesian Embassy closest to your home to secure a visa in advance of travel.
+Nationals of all other countries should contact the Indonesian Embassy closest to your home to secure a visa in advance of travel.
 There will be no leniency for nationals of countries not listed above should they arrive without a valid visa - they will be sent home immediately.

 Since visa regulations change quite frequently, we strongly suggest that you check the above requirements with your travel agent, or with the airline you intend flying with.

 International Flight tickets issued after February 2015 no longer incur an international departure tax.